lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 greater than `x` (assume `x < m`), we can guarantee that all the RPCs will eventually succeed.

-In other words, our system's fault tolerance is linearly dependent on the retry budget––the total number of failed node the system can tolerate literally is *equalled* to the retry budget.
+In other words, the system's fault tolerance is linearly dependent on the retry budget––the total number of failed node the system can tolerate literally is *equalled* to the retry budget.
 This is clearly not scalable because retries are expensive.